SECTION 1. Chapter 190B is hereby amended, after section 5-507, by inserting the following new section:-

 (m) Nothing in this section shall be interpreted to limit or restrict any individual’s right to execute a health care proxy pursuant to chapter 201D or a power of attorney pursuant to sections 5-501 through 5-507 of chapter 190B.

-SECTION 3: Chapter 190B of the General Laws is hereby amended in section 5-303 (b)(10) by inserting at the end thereof the following:-
+SECTION 2.
+Chapter 190B of the General Laws is hereby amended in section 5-303, paragraph (b)(10) by inserting at the end thereof the following:-

-whether alternatives to guardianship and available supports and services to prevent the need for guardianship, including a supported decision-making agreement, were considered; and why such alternatives to guardianship and supports and services are not feasible or would not prevent the need for guardianship.
+whether alternatives to guardianship and available supports and services to avoid guardianship, including a supported decision-making agreement, were considered; and why such alternatives to guardianship and supports and services are not feasible or would not avoid the need for guardianship.

 The department of elementary and secondary education shall promulgate regulations requiring school districts and charter schools to be part of the transitional planning process to inform students and families of the availability of supported decision-making as an alternative to guardianship in such cases where adult guardianship is being contemplated.